There are three basic types of materials that we are concerned with in electronics. These are conductors, semiconductors and insulators.

 Examples of Semiconductors:

-First we will look at the atomic structure of intrinsic semiconductors to understand their electrical properties.
-Then we will look at how this structure is modified to produce extrinsic semiconductor material and how this changes the materials electrical properties.
-Finally we will look at the construction and operation of a semiconductor diode which is the most basic semiconductor device used in electronic circuits.
-During this section we will consider "true" electron flow rather than conventional current flow which is used in electrical circuit analysis.
+Firstly we will examine the atomic structure of intrinsic semiconductor and how this relates to its natural conduction properties.
+Then we will look at how this structure is modified to produce extrinsic semiconductor and how this changes the materials electrical properties.
+We will then go on to look at how electronic component are made using P and N type semiconductor starting with the most basic component, the semiconductor diode.